ubc-library-rc/gis-georeferencing/land-acknowledgement.md

 ## Workshop Site and Template

-The content for this workshop was authored by Lily Demet.
+The content for this workshop was authored by Lily Demet and Alex Alisauskas.

 Site template adapted from the [just-the-docs](https://github.com/pmarsceill/just-the-docs) Jekyll template created by [Patrick Marsceil](https://github.com/pmarsceill) and available under the [MIT License](http://opensource.org/licenses/MIT).